James McAvoy: Personal life

-While working on Shameless, McAvoy started a relationship with Anne-Marie Duff, who played his character's love interest; they married on 11 November 2006.
-They have a son together, born in 2010.
-On 13 May 2016, the couple jointly announced their decision to divorce.
-To minimise disruption to their son's life, they initially shared a home in North London when not working elsewhere.
-McAvoy confirmed in an interview to The Guardian in February 2022 that he had secretly married his partner Lisa Liberati after years of speculation.
-The couple met on the set of 2016 horror thriller Split.
-Liberati was working as a personal assistant to Split director M. Night Shyamalan at the time.
-The couple have one son together.
+While working on Shameless, McAvoy began dating co-star Anne-Marie Duff, who played his character's love interest.
+They married on 11 November 2006, and their son was born in 2010.
+McAvoy and Duff announced their decision to divorce in May 2016, and to minimise disruption to their son's life, they initially shared a home in north London when not working elsewhere.
+McAvoy later began a relationship with Lisa Liberati, whom he had met on the set of Split (2016), where she worked as a personal assistant to director M. Night Shyamalan.
+In early 2022, he confirmed they had privately married after years of speculation.
+The couple have a son born in 2022.

 After McAvoy won the "Rising Star" award from the BAFTAs, his estranged father spoke to the Sunday Mirror, stating that he would love to get in touch with his son but did not know how to contact him.
 Although he did not read the piece, McAvoy heard about it and was unmoved.

 McAvoy considers himself a spiritual person who no longer practises Catholicism.
 He enjoys fantasy themes, which he said started from age 11 with reading The Lord of the Rings.

-McAvoy is a fan of Celtic FC, stating that his dream acting role would be Celtic player Jimmy Johnstone.
+McAvoy is a fan of Scottish Premiership team Celtic FC, stating that his dream acting role would be Celtic player Jimmy Johnstone.
 He had once been a video game addict, playing role-playing games such as The Legend of Zelda, Secret of Mana, and The Elder Scrolls IV: Oblivion, which he quit after it began affecting his life.
 McAvoy recalled burning his disc of Oblivion with a kitchen stove to get rid of his addiction to the game.

-Speaking to Sky News in 2011, McAvoy said he believed that British filmmakers belittle and dumb down their productions to please American audiences.
+Speaking to Sky News in 2011, McAvoy said he believed that British filmmakers belittlingly attempt to dumb down their productions to please American audiences.
 He had previously called 3D films a "waste of money", accusing film studios of using the effect to get more money out of cinema audiences.

+In September 2025, McAvoy was punched by a man at a bar in Toronto, Ontario.
+The man drank too much and was getting escorted out of the bar.
+McAvoy was in the city for the Toronto International Film Festival premiere of his film California Schemin, at the time.
+He stayed at the bar after the incident.